pianohacker/qualia/README.md

 # Qualia

-Qualia is a command-line file-storage tool to manage a repository of files with rich, searchable metadata.
+Qualia is a command-line tool to manage a repository of files with rich, searchable metadata.

 Notable features: